mliszcz/msc-thesis/thesis/chapters/51-appendix-tangojs-tutorial.md

 TangoJS access the mTango RESTful API.
 With the container shut down, one should edit the `web.xml` file located where the mTango archive has been extracted.
 A new filter has to be appended to the filter chain.
-Tomcat, like most web containers, ships with a configurable filter that can handle the CORS preflights.
+Tomcat, like most web containers, offers a configurable filter that can handle the CORS preflights.
 Apart from configuring the filter, the OPTIONS request should be allowed to pass the security constraints.
 This requires modifications to the default security configuration, also in the `web.xml` file.
 The changes are